Vivien Noakes: Early life and education

-She was born Vivien Mary Langley, daughter of noted aeronautical engineer Marcus Langley and educated at Dunottar School, leaving with A-levels.
+She was born Vivien Mary Langley, daughter of aeronautical engineer Marcus Langley and educated at Dunottar School, leaving with A-levels.
 It was not until later in life that she took her degree at Manchester College, Oxford, and Somerville College, Oxford, where she was subsequently lecturer.

 Career

 She lectured at Harvard University and at the Yale Center for British Art.
-She was a leading authority- per her Times obituary, "the world's leading authority"- on Edward Lear and on the literature of World War I.
+She was a leading authority - per her Times obituary, "the world's leading authority" - on Edward Lear and on the literature of World War I.

 Personal life

-She was married to the painter Michael Noakes, in collaboration with whom she produced The Daily Life of The Queen: An Artist's Diary (2000); the couple had three children: Anya, Jonathan and Benedict.
+She was married to the painter Michael Noakes, in collaboration with whom she produced The Daily Life of The Queen: An Artist's Diary (2000); the couple had three children.

 She died of cancer the day after her 74th birthday, a month after suffering a stroke.
-Noakes left copies of many of Lear's letters to Somerville College Library.
+She left copies of many of Lear's letters to Somerville College Library.